-AT 9:20 am the fire was fast approaching the Sequoia Riding Club at 2923 Mountain Blvd.
-The stable grooms led the frightened horses through the smoke to safely.
+AT 9:20 am, the fire was fast approaching the Sequoia Riding Club at 2923 Mountain Blvd.
+The stable grooms led the frightened horses through the smoke to safety.
 A shift in wind saves the stables.

 - Mrs. Abbie L. Miller widow of Joaquin Miller with her niece

 - Carmela Ward and a couple of the 60 horses she rescued.

 - Removing the body of Wm J. La Marr who burned to death

 - All the was left of one hillside home

 - Schoolboys who went class to fight the flames along Mountain Blvd

 - Fighting the East Oakland Fire – Oakland Tribune Nov 13, 1933

 - When a Bush Fire Swept Over Oakland Hills – Oakland Tribune Nov 13, 1933